tsgates/arch-wiki-markdown/wiki/Dotfiles.md

 dotfiles
 ========

-  Summary
+  Summary help replacing me
   ----------------------------------------------------------------------------------------------
   This article collects links to many user repositories containing custom configuration files.

-dotfiles are configuration files
+dotfiles are configuration files.

 Managing dotfiles with git
 --------------------------

-A popular way of keeping a centralized copy of your dotfiles is hosting them on github.
+A popular way of keeping a centralized copy of your dotfiles is hosting them on GitHub.

 Repositories
 ------------